-It is assumed that the Mass Flow Controller has been correctly installed and thoroughly leak tested as described in section 2.
+It is assumed that the Mass Flow Controller or Controller has been correctly installed and thoroughly leak tested as described in section (2).
 Make sure the flow source is OFF.
-Power up the transducer using your own power supply (or turn the POWER switch to the ON position at the front panel of your SDPROC Command Module).
-Allow the Mass Flow Controller to warm-up for a minimum of 15 minutes.
+Power up the transducer using your own power supply (or switch the POWER switch to the ON position at the front panel of your SDPROC Command Module).
+Allow the Mass Flow Meter or Controller to warm-up for a minimum of 15 minutes.

-During initial powering of the AFC transducer, the flow output signal will be indicating a higher than usual output.
-This is indication that the AFC transducer has not yet attained it's minimum operating temperature.
+During initial powering of the DFC transducer, the flow output signal will be indicating a higher than usual output.
+This is indication that the DFC transducer has not yet attained it's minimum operating temperature.
 This condition will automatically cancel within a few minutes and the transducer should eventually zero.

-CAUTION: If the valve is left in the AUTO (control) or OPEN mode for an extended period of time, it may become warm or even hot to the the touch.
+Caution: If the valve is left in the AUTO (control) or OPEN mode for an extended period of time, it may become warm or even hot to the touch.
 Use care in avoiding direct contact with the valve during operation.